 Diabetes and Losing Weight

 If you are looking for diabetic smoothies to lose weight or nutritional drinks that can help you with this goal, you will definitely find one on this list.
-However, I must reinforce that the most important thing when looking to loss weight is calorie deficit.
-This is, you need to consume less calories than what your body needs.
-That way, you will burn fat (energy) stored on your body.
+However, I must reinforce that the most important thing when looking to lose weight is calorie deficit.
+This is, you need to consume fewer calories than what your body needs.
+That way, you will burn fat (energy) stored in your body.

 Protein Shakes for Diabetics